machal/cssmine-content/animations-tipy.md

 Tips & Tricks & Links
 =====================

-If an animations seem slow or you experience a blinking effect of the whole page, force **hardware acceleration**: Example: `.animated_element { transform: translate3d(0, 0, 0); }`
+If the animations seem slow or you experience a blinking effect of the whole page, force **hardware acceleration**: Example: `.animated_element { transform: translate3d(0, 0, 0); }`